godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 # Authorization in the framework

 The authorization workflows in the framework can be setup at
-- The eventsouce level, applicable to all events
+**i. ** The eventsouce level, applicable to all events
-- At the event level, overriding eventsource configuration
+**ii. ** At the event level, overriding eventsource configuration
-- At the task level, restricting access of the user to the information stored in a datastore
+**iii. ** At the task level, restricting access of the user to the information stored in a datastore
 ```yaml
 authz:
   - id: authz_task_1